A Platform to Amplify Community-led Leadership and Development

 Describe the individual or team that will implement this idea (if a partnership, please explain breakdown of roles and responsibilities for each entity).
 (Feel free to share an organizational chart or visual description of your team).
 (500 characters)

 Our Programs Team has five years of experience working alongside community leaders as they create and execute projects that meet needs and address underlying structures that limit opportunity.
-In this capacity, they exercise flexibility, creativity, patience and understanding.
+In this capacity, they exercise flexibility, creativity, patience, and understanding.
 Our team is adept at communicating using accessible language and participatory methods.
 Our staff are in the field on a daily basis, listening and making inclusive decisions with the community.

 What aspects of the idea would potential BridgeBuilder funds primarily support?
 (500 characters)

-BridgeBuilder funds could support the build out of this program: development of leadership training; materials and expertise for convening; regular meeting and networking opportunities for the leadership cohort; grant funding for communities to access as they develop village projects; iterating this idea with a pilot group and scaling to a larger rollout.
+BridgeBuilder funds would support the build out of this program: development of leadership training; materials and expertise for convening; regular meeting and networking opportunities for the leadership cohort; grant funding for communities to access as they develop village projects; iterating this idea with a pilot group and scaling to a larger rollout.

 In preparation for our Expert Feedback Phase: What are three unanswered questions or challenges that you could use support on in your project?
 These questions will be answered directly by experts matched specifically to your idea and needs.